fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/1_the_basics.md

 p str()
 => A method
 ```
 If we comment out the `str` method and try to run `str()`, Ruby will throw a `NoMethodError` message.
-If we rant the code above without parentheses on the `p str`, Ruby would default to *printing the variable first*.
+If we ran the code above without parentheses on the `p str`, Ruby would default to *printing the variable first*.

 ### Where does code come from?
 There are two main parts to where code in Ruby comes from:
 - Core API - this is what is loaded into the Ruby runtime, that allows us to invoke methods, which are organised into classes.
   - One of the most important classes is `Kernel`, as it provides methods available to all Ruby objects (e.g. `puts`).
-- Standard API - This contains another set of classes, but is not automatically loaded (to reduce bloat).
+- Standard Library API - This contains another set of classes, but is not automatically loaded (to reduce bloat).
 These set of methods aren't necessarily considered essential.
 We have to load these into our Ruby code via the `require: "x"` syntax at the top of our script.

 ### Documentation
 Our most up-to-date documentation can be found here: https://docs.ruby-lang.org/en.